 Roger is an Emeritus Professor of Applied Statistics at the University of Reading.
+He is a founding member of Stats4SD, and since his retirement, remains a part of the team.
 His main interests are climatic statistics and improving the teaching of statistics at undergraduate and post-graduate level.

 Roger works part-time with Stats4SD, where he leads our work with national and international meteorological services.
 He has been a driving force in establishing partnerships with organisations with whom we share objectives and values including the Southampton Statistical Sciences Research Institute (S3RI) of the University of Southampton, the African Maths Initiative (AMI) in Kenya and the African Institute of Mathematical Sciences Tanzania (AIMS).
 He also works on our eLearning portfolio.

 Roger has previously worked for the University of Colombo, Sri Lanka; the Institute of Agricultural Research, Zaria, Nigeria; and the International Crop Research Institute for the Semi-Arid Tropics (ICRISAT) in Niamey, Niger.